Thomas A. Chandler: Career

 Chandler was appointed a Cherokee revenue collector in 1891.
-Served as a Cherokee town-site Commissioner from 1895–1898 and United States deputy clerk of the court for the northern district of Indian Territory from 1900–1907.
+Served as a Cherokee town-site Commissioner from 1895 to 1898 and United States deputy clerk of the court for the northern district of Indian Territory from 1900 to 1907.

 He studied law and was admitted to the bar in 1907 and commenced practice in Vinita, Indian Territory.
 He served as delegate to the Republican National Convention in 1908.
 He was member of the first Board of Public Affairs for the State of Oklahoma in 1909 and 1910.
 He resumed the practice of law, and also engaged in the production of oil, in agricultural pursuits, and in the real estate business.

-Elected as a Republican to the 65th Congress, Chandler served from March 4, 1917 to March 3, 1919.
-He was an unsuccessful candidate for reelection in 1918 to the 66th Congress, but was elected to the 67th Congress, and served from March 4, 1921 to March 3, 1923.
+Elected as a Republican to the 65th Congress, Chandler served from March 4, 1917, to March 3, 1919.
+He was an unsuccessful candidate for reelection in 1918 to the 66th Congress, but was elected to the 67th Congress, and served from March 4, 1921, to March 3, 1923.
 Again an unsuccessful candidate for reelection in 1922 to the 68th Congress, he resumed the practice of law.

 In 1927, he was convicted of fraud in federal court with six co-defendants.